A Look at Mega Evolutions for the 2018 World Championships

 Mega Blaziken

 Trevor's team is very offensive.
-We've seen Blaziken + Bisharp used a little bit but hasn't really seen success until Trevor used it.
+We've seen Blaziken + Bisharp used a little bit, but it hasn't really seen success until Trevor used it.
 The core can be very difficult to switch into.
 The Scarf Tapu Bulu can combo with Blaziken to have a sizable chance to flinch your opponent over and over again.
 Nicholas' team has multiple modes to use in his games.
-Blaziken + Torkoal to fire off Sun boosted fire type moves, Torkoal + Oranguru for a Trick Room mode, Tapu Lele + Kartana for an offensive mode.
+Blaziken + Torkoal to fire off Sun boosted Fire-type moves, Torkoal + Oranguru for a Trick Room mode, Tapu Lele + Kartana for an offensive mode.
 The main success of Blaziken teams is its meant to overpower your opponent to win games.

 SUCCESSFUL TEAMS